Light and Color: Introduction to Radiometry, Photometry, and Colorimetry

 The result of this inner product operation is again a vector of three nonnegative numbers \(\vecinline{X,Y,Z}\).
 In this case, the tuple is called the CIE

-The implications of this are confusing and subtle.
-First, \(Y\) is a relative brightness.
-The tristimulus triples only can be used in comparison to other spectra integrated into XYZ.
-You must define what the numerical values mean during a later conversion to another color-space.
+Although \(Y\) 'represents' brightness, it is only proportional to the photometric quantity of luminance (\(\unitsnit\)), and has no units on its own. (\(X\) and \(Z\) 'represent' hue, and so perhaps it is intuitive that they don't have units either.)
+The tristimulus triples can only be used in comparison to other spectra integrated into XYZ.
+Actually, we often only determine what the numerical values mean during a later conversion to another color-space.
 (We will define more precisely how this is done below, for the primary example, sRGB.)

 Figure 2